martin-brennan/martin-brennan.com/_posts/2014-01-29-enable-gzip-compression-in-iis.md

   - Windows
 ---

-{% include deprecated.html message="This article is likely no longer relevent, follow the instructions at your own risk!" cssclass="deprecated" %}
+{% include deprecated.html message="In 2025 this article is over ten years old and is likely out of date.
+Leaving it as a historical curiosity." cssclass="danger" %}

 For an API I am building, I needed to enable Gzip compression in IIS Express for JSON and came across [GZip response on IIS Express](http://stackoverflow.com/questions/10102743/gzip-response-on-iis-express).